 Requirements outlined within this chapter apply to all fixed facility SCIFs.
+The SCIF Pre-Construction Checklist is found in Chapter 13 and may be completed and sent to the Cognizant Security Authority (CSA) and/or AO as part of the concept approval process.
+All questions about the checklist content and expected information should be directed to the project CSA/AO.
 Additional information and requirements for facilities located outside the U.S., its possessions or territories, are found in Chapters 4 and 5.
 Additional information and requirements for temporary SCIFs are described in Chapter 6.